 Start your birthday off right with these Funfetti-style Birthday Cake Pancakes.
 Made with yellow cake mix and colorful sprinkles, these pancakes taste like birthday cake!

 After today, I have no doubt that you now want to be my real-life friend or relative, because I plan on making these pancakes for anyone who is at my house the morning of their birthday.
 For reals.
-Honestly, though, they are so good that I know I won’t wait to make them only for birthdays.
-They will definitely grace our breakfast table to impress any visitor, or for a normal Gladd family-of-three brunch.
+Honestly, though, they are so good that I know I won't wait to make them only for birthdays.
+They will definitely grace our breakfast table to impress any visitor, or for a normal Gladd family brunch.

 Confession: I've made them twice in one week already.
 And, there are more in my freezer, ready for a quick nuke in the microwave.

 Another confession: I totally sliced mine like cake.